 III.
-GENERAL REQUIREMENTS FOR NUTRITION SERVICE PROGRAMS OVERVIEW
+GENERAL REQUIREMENTS FOR NUTRITION SERVICE PROGRAMS

+OVERVIEW

-The Michigan Department of Health and Human Services, Aging and Adult Services Agency (AASA) encourages nutrition providers to operate nutrition programs for older adults that allow for choice and flexibility, while maintaining federal and state standards and requirements.
+The MDHHS, ACLS Bureau encourages nutrition providers to operate nutrition programs for older adults that allow for choice and flexibility, while maintaining federal and state standards and requirements.
 The meals should include key nutrients and follow dietary recommendations that relate to lessening chronic disease and improving the health of older Michiganders.

 Diabetes, hypertension, and obesity are three of the most prevalent chronic conditions among all adults in Michigan.
 Special attention should be paid to nutritional factors that can help prevent and manage these and other chronic conditions.